-Mr. Ponte has over 15 years of combined financing, construction and development experience.
-Prior to joining PHL Capital Corp. he progressed through various senior roles with TD Commercial Bank, focusing on their large commercial business segment.
+Mr. Ponte, who co-manages the Administrator and serves on the Lending Committee, provides over 15 years of combined financing, construction and development experience.
+Prior to joining the Administrator, he held various senior roles with TD Commercial Bank, focusing on their large commercial business segment.